-– better understand and predict degradation mechanisms,
+– better understanding and prediction of degradation mechanisms,

-– rationalize the experimentation for the study of the long-term behavior of evolving materials with non-linearities: fatigue of synthetic anchor cables and energy transmission cables, creep, cracking and swelling of cementitious and composite materials,
+– rationalizing the experimentation for the study of the long-term behavior of evolving materials with non-linearities: fatigue of synthetic anchor cables and energy transmission cables, creep, cracking and swelling of cementitious and composite materials,

 Physico-chemical gradients and transport